top of page

 Cost Breakdown

-$1,000: Meals, water, lodging, transportation, national park visit
+$1,500: Meals, water, lodging, transportation, national park visit

 $1,000: Building materials for primary school

-$1,000-1,400: Airfare from Chicago/Minneapolis
+$1,200-$1,800: Airfare from Chicago/Minneapolis

-Option to purchase your own ticket.
+Option to purchase your own ticket or Mooney can purchase for you.

 Registration Requirements

-1. Passport valid through June 2026
+1. Passport valid through June 2027

 2. $1,000 deposit to Café el Zapote